ritika-b/documentation/docs/Using Randomness/v1/vrf-security-considerations.md

 ## Use `VRFConsumerBase` in your contract, to interact with the VRF service

 `VRFConsumerBase` tracks important state which needs to be synchronized with the `VRFCoordinator` state.
-Some users fold `VRFConsumerBase` into their own contracts, but this means taking on significant extra conmplexity, so we advise against doing so.
+Some users fold `VRFConsumerBase` into their own contracts, but this means taking on significant extra complexity, so we advise against doing so.

 Along the same lines, don't override `rawFulfillRandomness`.